maxr0ssi/Glide/docs/algorithms/touchproof.md

 ## Overview

-TouchProof is an advanced fingertip contact detection system that combines scale-adaptive image analysis with distance-aware signal fusion.
-It solves the fundamental challenge of detecting 3D contact from 2D images across all hand distances.
+TouchProof detects when your fingertips touch by combining scale-adaptive image analysis with distance-aware signal fusion.
+It tackles the tricky problem of detecting 3D contact from 2D camera images across different hand distances.

-## Key Innovations
+## How It Works

 ### 1. **Scale-Adaptive Gapness**
 - Strip width automatically scales with finger size: `max(4px, 0.08 * finger_length_px)`
-- Two-scale averaging (6% and 10% of finger length) for robustness
+- Two-scale averaging (6% and 10% of finger length) for stability
 - Works consistently whether hand is 30cm or 100cm from camera

 ### 2. **Silhouette Valley Test (SVT)**